 According to the U.S. Equal Employment Opportunity Commission, sexual harassment falls into the category of sexual discrimination, and it violates Title VII of the Civil Rights Act of 1964.
 Title VII applies to employers with 15 or more employees, including state and local governments, as well as employment agencies, labor organizations, and the federal government.

 The #MeToo movement has brought attention to the importance of survivors of sexual harassment sharing their experiences.
-By holding harassers and organizations accountable in court and in the public eye, we can work toward eliminating sexual harassment, abuse, and the misuse of power in California workplaces.
+By holding harassers and organizations accountable in court and in the public eye, we can work toward eliminating sexual harassment, abuse, and misuse of power in California workplaces.
 It is essential that victims feel supported and empowered to speak out about their experiences to bring about change and create safer and more equitable workplaces.

 Sexual harassment is not limited to one gender or sexual orientation.
 Both men and women can be victims or perpetrators of harassment, and the same is true for those who identify as heterosexual or homosexual.